 The Catholic Church is actually composed of 24 churches — one Latin (Roman), which comprises perhaps 98% of all Catholics worldwide, and 23 "Eastern" or “Oriental” churches.
 All recognize the authority of the papacy, but within the parameters of a shared creed, each church has its own forms of liturgy, devotions, and traditions.
 Each has its own hierarchy under a patriarch or archbishop, and distinctive Eastern legal canons.
-Liturgy, above all, plays a defining role for the identity of these churches.
+Liturgy is a defining aspect of these churches’ identity.

 Each of the churches grew out of a particular geographic place and culture, and has been generally tied to strong nationalist sentiment, though these churches have now spread geographically to many parts of the globe.

 Eastern Churches, listed below, are generally grouped in five liturgical traditions:

 - Eritrean Catholic Church

 II.
 Antiochian liturgical tradition, originating in Antioch and West Syria:

 III.
 Armenian liturgical tradition:

 IV.
 Chaldean or East Syrian liturgical tradition, originating in Mesopotamia:

 V. Byzantine or Constantinopolitan liturgical tradition, originating in Constantinople: